 Burning Rock provides an update on 2022 revenue guidance

-/EIN News/ -- GUANGZHOU, China, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- Burning Rock Biotech Limited (NASDAQ: BNR and LSE: BNR, the “Company” or “Burning Rock”), a company focused on the application of next generation sequencing (NGS) technology in the field of precision oncology, today announced that it expects the Company’s full-year revenue growth for 2022 to be approximately 10% compared to that of 2021.
-This represents an upward revision compared with the Company’s previous guidance on the full-year revenue growth of 5% as announced on November 15, 2022 in its financial results for the third quarter of 2022.
+GUANGZHOU, China, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- Burning Rock Biotech Limited BNR the "Company" or "Burning Rock"))), a company focused on the application of next generation sequencing (NGS) technology in the field of precision oncology, today announced that it expects the Company's full-year revenue growth for 2022 to be approximately 10% compared to that of 2021.
+This represents an upward revision compared with the Company's previous guidance on the full-year revenue growth of 5% as announced on November 15, 2022 in its financial results for the third quarter of 2022.

 The upward revision of revenue guidance was primarily driven by a better fourth quarter performance compared to the Company's estimation underlying its previous guidance back in November.
 The Company currently expects its revenues for the fourth quarter of 2022 to drop single digit compared to the corresponding period in 2021, with revenues from its central-lab and in-hospital segments dropping double digit, due to severe Covid-related disruptions, while revenues from its pharma service segment achieving continued strong growth, growing at triple digit compared to the same period in 2021.